ZcashFoundation/zebra/book/src/user/shielded-scan.md

 # Zebra Shielded Scanning

-This document describes how expert users can try Zebra's shielded scanning feature.
+This document describes Zebra's shielded scanning from users' perspective.

 For now, we only support Sapling, and only store transaction IDs in the scanner results database.
 Ongoing development is tracked in issue [#7728](https://github.com/ZcashFoundation/zebra/issues/7728).